 The National Board Incident Report provides documented statistics of pressure equipment accidents that have occurred across the United States.
 The data is collected from the Occupational Safety and Health Administration’s (OSHA) public website database, “Fatality and Catastrophe Investigation Summaries.”
 OSHA’s resources were chosen due to its decades-long, credible reports of on-the-job accidents.
 The Incident Report is a look back at accidents that have already occurred.
 Analysis of accident data can reveal causes and trends in pressure equipment incidents and can provide insight that may be valuable in preventing future accidents.

 How the Report Is Compiled

-A team of National Board staff searched the OSHA database using industry-specific keywords to customize the results.
-Over 5,000 reports were generated.
-Each report was reviewed by National Board staff, and those reports identified as relevant to the purposes of the National Board and the boiler and pressure vessel industry were added to the Incident Report statistics.
-The following graph reveals the initial findings.
+National Board extracts reports from OSHA’s database using industry-specific keywords to customize the results.
+Each customized report generated by OSHA is then reviewed by National Board staff.
+Only incidents that are identified as applicable to the boiler and pressure vessel industry are added to the Incident Report statistics.

 To view the customized summary reports, click on the following "OSHA Incidents" links.

 OSHA's main page: http://www.osha.gov